TheCakeIsNaOH/chocolatey-packages/balcon/tools/readme.fin.txt

 --sub-max <luku> tai -sm <luku>
    SAPI 4: parametria ei k‰ytett‰viss‰.
    SAPI 5 ja Microsoft Speech Platform: m‰‰ritt‰‰ maksimaalinen puheen nopeus ‰‰nialueella -10:st‰ 10:een (muuttaakseen tekstitys ‰‰nitiedostoksi).

---sub-sil <‰‰nen_nimi> tai -sl <‰‰nen_nimi>
-   SAPI 4 ja Microsoft Speech Platform: parametria ei k‰ytett‰viss‰.
-   SAPI 5: sets the voice name for silence tag reading during converting of subtitles (the part of the name will be enough).
-If an old voice is used to convert subtitles to speech, the created audio file may not contain pauses between text lines.
-To fix that problem, an additional modern voice can be used to read the silence tag.

 --delete-file tai -df
    Poistaa tekstitiedosto ‰‰neen lukemisen tai ‰‰nitiedoston tallentamisen j‰lkeen.